code-soup/wordpress-plugin-boilerplate/README.md

 ~/wp-content/plugins/your-plugin-name/
 ```
 Run `git clone git@github.com:code-soup/wordpress-plugin-boilerplate.git .` in that local dir via terminal.
-All the following comands need to be run in this folder via terminal.
+All the following commands need to be run in this folder via terminal.

 2. Remove template git repo & start fresh (one command at a time)\
 `rm -rf .git`\